pulibrary/command_line_curriculum/c_shell_interface.md

 ### standard input, output and error

 Every command has three "files" associated with it called **standard input, standard output**, and **standard error**.
 Input may read from standard input (keyboard), output may send to standard output (screen), and error messages get sent to standard error (logs, screen).
-These defaults devices may be changed using one of the following special shell symbols:
+These default devices may be changed using one of the following special shell symbols:

 ```bash
 | | & < > >> >&